kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 will be used to manage user stories and the product backlog.
 The Trello page is accessible by anyone on the Moonrockers team, but mainly used by the autonomy team.
 Sprint tasks will also be written on the Trello board as well as trouble tickets.
-Git will only be used for code management.
+Git will only be used for code management as well as documentation.

 Stakeholder Information
 ------------------------